-a) The initiating non-AP MLD or EHT nSTA shall transmit an NSEP Priority Access Request frame (9.6.34.2 (NSEP Priority Access Request frame format)) NSEP Priority Access Teardown frame (9.6.36.3 NSEP Priority Access Teardown frame details)) with the value of Disable in the Request Type field [CID #1127] to an associated AP MLD or EHT STA with dot11EHTNSEPPriorityAccessActivated set to true.
-An initiating MLD may send the NSEP Priority Access Teardown frame on any available link between the associated MLDs [CID #1472].
+a) The initiating non-AP MLD or EHT non-AP STA shall transmit an NSEP Priority Access Request frame (9.6.34.2 (NSEP Priority Access Request frame format)) NSEP Priority Access Teardown frame (9.6.36.3 NSEP Priority Access Teardown frame details)) with the value of Disable in the Request Type field [CID #1127] to an associated AP MLD or EHT non-AP STA with dot11EHTNSEPPriorityAccessActivated set to true.
 The destination of the NSEP Priority Access Teardown frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.
-The initiating non-AP MLD or EHT STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.
+The initiating non-AP MLD or EHT non-AP STA shall disable NSEP priority access so that subsequently transmitted traffic does not receive NSEP priority access treatment.

-If the initiating MLD or EHT STA is a non-AP MLD or EHT non-AP STA, the The destination of the NSEP Priority Access Request frame is the AP MLD with which the initiating non-AP MLD or EHT non-AP STA is associated.
+If the initiating entity is a non-AP MLD or EHT non-AP STA, the The destination of the NSEP Priority Access Teardown frame is the AP MLD indicated by the value of the PeerSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.

-If the initiating MLD or EHT STA is an AP MLD, the destination of the NSEP Priority Access Request frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerMLDAddress or PeerEHTSTAAddress parameter in the MLME-NSEPPRIACCESS.request primitive.
+If the initiating entity is an AP MLD, the destination of the NSEP Priority Access Teardown frame is the non-AP MLD or EHT non-AP STA indicated by the value of the PeerEHTSTAAddress parameter in the MLME-NSEPPRIACCESSTEARDOWN.request primitive.

 b) If the initiating STA receives an NSEP Priority Access Response frame (9.6.34.3 (NSEP Priority